Exploring the limits of strong membership inference attacks on large language models: Analyzing sample vulnerability to membership inference

-In our experiments, with respect to MIA score after 1 epoch of training, LiRA is able to identify training members with better-than-random $\mathrm{AUC}$.
-Out of 1,000 samples with the highest LiRA score, 713 of these are indeed training members.
-Despite obtaining useful MIA signal, we are unable to extract \emph{any} of the correctly identified member samples with meaningful probability!
-In \Cref{fig:compare_memorization_largest}, the \emph{smallest} negative $\log$-probability of a member sample---i.e., the member sample most vulnerable to extraction---is approximately 5.
-To understand this in terms of $(n,p)$-discoverable extraction, an adversary would need to attempt extraction over $n=230,000$ times to extract the sample with confidence $p>90\%$!
-Altogether, while much prior work draws a direct connection between MIA vulnerability and extraction risk~\citep[e.g.,][]{carlini2021extracting}, our results suggest a more nuanced story. \textbf{Our results suggest that the success of a strong MIA on a given member sample (i.e., an MIA true positive) does not necessarily imply that the LLM is more likely to generate that sample than would be expected under the data distribution~\citep{hayes2025np}.}
+After $1$ epoch, LiRA is able to identify members with better-than-random $\auc$ (Figure~\ref{fig:lira_references}).
+Out of the $1{,}000$ samples with the highest LiRA scores, $713$ are indeed members.
+The largest suffix extraction probability is ${\approx}0.0067$---for the member sample in \Cref{fig:compare_memorization_largest} that has the (smallest) negative $\log$ probability of ${\approx}5$.
+Most samples---members and non-members alike---have negative $\log$ probabilities $>100$, corresponding to probabilities on the order of $10^{-44}$ (measurements that do not register as successful extraction~\citep{hayes2025np, cooper2025books}).
+Altogether, while much prior work draws a direct connection between MIA and extraction vulnerability ~\citep[e.g.,][]{carlini2021extracting}, our results suggest a more nuanced story: the success of a strong MIA on a given member does not necessarily imply that the LLM is more likely to generate that sample than would be expected under the data distribution~\citep{hayes2025np,cooper2025books}.\looseness=-1